-It’s easy to wallow, but more and more, people choose to celebrate divorce.
+It’s easy to wallow, but more and more, people choose to celebrate divorce instead.
 And what better time to party than when you close the door on a painful chapter of your life and start off in a new direction?

 Commemorating the dissolution of marriage takes many forms.
-One company sells tiny coffins to bury your wedding ring, and people often burn mementos from their relationship.
+One company sells tiny coffins to bury your wedding ring, and people often burn mementos from their relationship in a cathartic act.
 But let’s take a look at some of the more festive, life-affirming, and downright fun ways people celebrate divorce.

 What better way to celebrate divorce than by throwing a party?
 This is also probably the most obvious, high-profile ritual for moving forward.
 Who doesn’t want to be surrounded by loved ones and have a good time after a trying experience?

 Divorce parties take many forms and cut across the whole spectrum.
 Maybe your ideal way to celebrate divorce is to share a quiet meal, a few drinks, and some laughs with close friends.
 Then again, after ending your marriage, maybe you’re in the mood for an all-out rager the cops have to bust up.

 How you celebrate divorce boils down to personal preference.
 But this type of revelry has become so commonplace that party planners and event specialists regularly field such requests.
 From subdued to outrageous, no matter your tastes, there’s someone out there to help you plan the perfect divorce party.

 What’s a party without a cake?
 And what’s a divorce party without a divorce cake?
 A wedding cake is an integral, symbolic part of most marriage ceremonies, so it adds a bit of poetic justice to have one at the other end.